coderitter/remote-method-call/README.md

 # Remote Method Call

 An adoption of the [remote-method-call](https://github.com/c0deritter/remote-method-call) package for the Coderitter API architecture.
-It also containsAlso refer to the original [documentation](https://github.com/c0deritter/remote-method-call#readme).
+Also refer to the original [documentation](https://github.com/c0deritter/remote-method-call#readme).

 ## Install